 Customer does not control the use of the servers because Customer's only decision-making rights relate to deciding on the level of network services (the output of the servers) before the period of use-the level of network services cannot be changed during the period of use without modifying the contract.
 For example, even though Customer produces the data to be transported, that activity does not directly affect the configuration of the network services and, thus, it does not affect how and for what purpose the servers are used.
-Supplier is the only party that can make decisions about the use of the servers, whether to reconfigure the servers, and whether to use the servers for another purpose.
+Supplier is the only party that can make decisions about the use of the servers during the period of use.
+Supplier has the right to decide how data are transported using the servers, whether to reconfigure the servers, and whether to use the servers for another purpose.
 Accordingly, Supplier controls the use of the servers in providing network services to Customer.
 There is no need to assess whether the servers are identified assets because Customer does not have the right to control the use of the servers.